the-events-calendar/event-tickets/readme.txt

 * Version - Event Tickets 5.26.0 is only compatible with The Events Calendar 6.15.0 and higher.
 * Performance - Improving TicketsCommerce Checkout by offloading tasks to Shepherd.
 [TCMN-185]
 * [EXPERIMENTAL] Feature - Introduced new REST endpoints for managing your Tickets.
 Note: This API is for experimental use only and requires the X-TEC-EEA header.
+It may be subject to breaking changes in upcoming releases.
 * Language - 74 new strings added, 4 updated, 3 fuzzied, and 0 obsoleted.

 = [5.25.1.1] 2025-07-30 =